-“Sights and sounds of beauty cannot hold me and keep me warm at night.”
-She added.
+“Sights and sounds of beauty cannot hold me and keep me warm at night,” she added.
 “They cannot make me feel safe or protected or make me feel important or wanted… or loved.
 And they offer no cure for loneliness.
 So yes, before I die, it is love and full acceptance above all else.
 And so, I hope.
 I find no error in your thoughts.”

 There was a pause between them as they both pondered this… this beautiful conversation between two people that were not meant to discuss such things as love and hope.

-Draco wanted nothing more than to be that person for her, the one that would keep her warm and make her feel safe, protected, important, wanted, and loved… even if it were in a cardboard box.
+Draco wanted nothing more than to be that person for her, the one that would keep her warm and make her feel safe, protected, important, wanted, and loved… even if it was in a cardboard box.

 He thought... of all the places in the world of wonder and beauty, the only place he wanted to be at that very moment in time was in the Astronomy Tower with Hermione Granger.